You’d have to be hiding under a rock to have missed the headlines about the 70th birthday celebrations for the NHS.

 Yep.
-A whole year’s gone by, since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.
+One whole year’s gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.

 That’s not my confession.
 This is: I should be celebrating and happy to have reached this milestone.
 But, truth be told, I’m too tired.

 It’s been hard work putting it all together, and it’s nowhere near where I’d like it to be, in terms of interacting with more of you.
 For example, despite setting up a Facebook group, I’ve done zip to get it off the ground.
 I suppose I’m struggling with the idea of whether it’s something you need or want.
 (Perhaps you could let me know what you think about that, or even join the group if you’d like to share thoughts?)

 But, here’s my dilemma…I know from the same conversation I have over and over again, that many of you feel unsupported when it comes to studying for your exam.
 Seems some of you also feel bulldozed by managers who made you register for the exam when you didn’t feel ready.

 While it’s not good to feel unprepared (because your inner critic is screaming that you’re not up to the task, because you’re not good enough)… it’s truly the pits if you really aren’t.

 You know in your heart of hearts if you’ve not managed your time well enough to get your revision done adequately; or worse, you haven’t really applied yourself, due to our old friend (or, should that be enemy?) the overwhelm monster.

 “When you look back on 2018, what do you think of?
 Which of your achievements are you most proud of?”

 These questions dropped into my mailbox earlier this week.
 They’re good questions to reflect on.
 But, to be honest, at this time of year I always start to feel a bit jaded.